bpdev97/CS450-MPX/ProgrammersManual.md

 *Return Value:*
 Returns an integer representing the success or failure of the function.
 Returns 1 for success, 0 for failure.

+### createAlarm()
+*Description:*
+Sets an alarm with a message that is displayed when the alarm time and date has passed or is equal to the current time and date

+*Declaration:*
+void createAlarm(int argc, char *argv[])

+*Parameters:*
+argc - represents the number of arguments passed from the command line argv - an array of character pointers containing the arguments from the command line.

+*Return Value:*
+No return value

 Functions - polling.c
 ---------------------
 polling.c contains the functions necessary to poll user input from the com port.